tomjaguarpaw/haskell-opaleye/README.md

 Bjorn Bringert, Anders Hockersten, Torbjorn Martin, Jeremy Shaw and Justin Bailey.

-The following individuals and organisations have made helpful
+The following individuals and organisations made helpful contributions which were important in helping to get the project off the ground.
-contributions:

 * Silk (Erik Hesselink, Adam Bergmark)
 * Karamaan (Christopher Lewis)